-This can be one of the difficult sections, especially if this is to be your first job.
+This can be one of the difficult sections of the PCO exam, especially if this is to be your first job.
 Workplaces function best when colleagues are good at working together and when customer-facing staff is adept at dealing with the general public.

 To work effectively in the Civil Service, you have to be able to maintain professional relationships with fellow workers while at the same time carrying out your work.

 In the test, you will be presented with a series of scenarios that might occur in the course of the workday and asked to select how you might respond to them.
 Remember, regardless if it is an entry level professional job or one that requires a lot of work experience, being able to build proper professional relationships.

 Try the following question to get an idea of how this section works.

 Each day at the office, David has a list of tasks he needs to finish by the end of that day.
 While he usually manages to finish his tasks on time, David sometimes finds that the day is nearly over and that he is unlikely to finish all of his tasks before heading home.

 The best approach David could take is to:

 A. David should try his best to finish what he can until the end of the day.
 He could always finish the rest of his tasks tomorrow.

 B. David should talk to his manager tomorrow – and see if he can help him organize his tasks better.